 Around 50-60% of all people experience trauma at some point during their lives.
-Trauma can significantly disrupt your life and affect your emotional well-being.
-In addition, it’s a precursor for numerous mental health issues like substance use, depression, anxiety, and PTSD.
+Trauma can unquestionably disrupt your life and affect your emotional well-being.
+In addition, it’s a precursor for numerous mental health issues like substance use, depression, anxiety, personality disorders, and post-traumatic stress disorder (PTSD).

 Trauma denial can occur after a particularly distressing event.
 Rather than feel or confront the trauma, this sense of denial disconnects you from it completely.
 Here’s what you need to know.